 Acting under the CRS, financial institutions should determine what is the customer’s country for tax purposes.
 They have an obligation to establish the tax residency of their customers.

-Poland’s regulation enabling exchange of financial account information with other countries is the Act on the exchange of financial account information with other countries of 9 March 2017 (the “CRS Act” or the “CRS regulation”).
+Poland’s regulation enabling exchange of financial account information with other countries is the Act on the exchange of financial account information with other countries of 9 March 2017 It will open in a new window (the “CRS Act” or the “CRS regulation”).
 The provisions of the CRS Act with respect to the identification of reportable accounts and exchange of financial account information with countries’ tax authorities enter into force on the 1st of May 2017.

 Primary obligations of financial institutions: